realshouzy/pip-manage/README.md

 ## Origins and credit

 `pip-review` is derived from the original project of the same name created by Julian Gonggrijp.
-This implementation is a refactored and enhanced version of the [original](https://github.com/jgonggrijp/pip-review).
+This fork is a refactored and enhanced version of the [original](https://github.com/jgonggrijp/pip-review).

 Included from the original project:
 `pip-review` was originally part of